 What are the symptoms of pemphigoid gestationis and what does it look like?

-Itching is common and the rash often starts around the umbilicus.
-It starts with urticarial wheals (like hives from nettles) and large raised red patches (plaques) commonly occurring on the trunk, back, buttocks and limbs.
+Itching is common and the rash often starts around the belly button.
+It starts with urticarial wheals (like hives from nettles) which are raised, red areas (plaques) commonly occurring on the trunk, back, buttocks and limbs.
 The face, scalp and mucous membranes (mouth and genital area) are usually not involved.
-Large tense blisters then occur on the red patches within 1-2 weeks, and may also occur on palms and soles.
+Large tense blisters then occur on the red plaques within 1-2 weeks, and may also occur on palms and soles.
 The blisters contain clear fluid though occasionally this can be blood-stained.
 The blisters usually heal without scarring.

 How will pemphigoid gestationis be diagnosed?